acryptos/docs.acryptos.com/faq.md

 ### 3. Is the project audited?

-* Not yet.
+* Not yet since it is quite expensive but we are trying to do that.
 It will be in near future, with the help of the treasury/grants.

 ## Fees